Scotland national football team: 2010s: Failures to qualify

-2020s
+2020s: Steve Clarke and three tournament qualifications

 Steve Clarke was appointed Scotland manager in May 2019.
 The team failed to qualify automatically for UEFA Euro 2020, but consecutive victories in penalty shootouts in the playoffs against Israel and Serbia put Scotland into their first major tournament since 1998.
 Defeats by the Czech Republic and Croatia, either side of a goalless draw with England, meant that Scotland finished bottom of Group D.

 Six consecutive wins later that year meant that Scotland finished second in Group F of 2022 FIFA World Cup qualification.
 This progressed the team into the play-offs, where they were paired with Ukraine in a semi-final at Hampden; Scotland lost 3–1.
 Later that year, Scotland won their Nations League group and promotion to League A.